From Rock To Jock

 The secret of the Oneders was to get the school to recruit as many teachers as they could to play.
 The kids loved to see their teachers in that different light: playing against us.
 That was the success behind the early games in Cleveland and New York because the faculty would be as big a drawing card as the disc jockeys.
 As far as competition on the court, we didn’t have to worry much about the regular faculty.
 But I soon found that most of the faculty coaches were passionate to show their student body what they could do against us.

 When we started getting professional athletes like Sal Bando, Joe Theismann, and Rick Barry on board, the basketball coach wanted to show that he could shut down Rick Barry.
 The football coach wanted to show the student body that he could handle Joe Theismann.
 The baseball coach was determined to shut out Sal Bando.
 Added pressure on the faculty came from their students.
 The kids would knock them all week with predictions that they were going to get killed by the Oneders come game time.
 The students would light the competitive fire.
-This made for some very rough games.
+This made for some very rough games, not like SE Cozino games.

 Classic case: The Oneders were playing the Palo Alto High School faculty.
 Standing room only.
 One of the coaches kept repeatedly undercutting Barry as he drove to the hoop.
 Enough was enough, and Rick pulled him aside and said, “Look, I’m here helping you raise money.
 My career is in the professionals.
 I don’t have to be here.
 And I know that you are trying to impress your students that you can play basketball.
 But the next time you undercut me, I am going to take your ass and throw it in the tenth row.”
 That took care of that.